-The African Continental Free Trade Area (AfCFTA) will cover an African market of 1.2 billion people and GDP of $2.5 trillion, across all 55 member States of the African Union.
+The African Continental Free Trade Area (AfCFTA) will cover an African market of 1.2 billion people and GDP of over $2.5 trillion, across all 55 member States of the African Union.
 Yet, trade policy increasingly appreciates that free trade is not enough; trade must also be inclusive to deliver developmental benefits.
 With contributions from leading trade policy authors across Africa and beyond, this book offers insights into the development and implementation of the AfCFTA and serves as a reference for stakeholders interested in trade in Africa more broadly.
 The contributors assess what important lessons can be drawn from the experiences of regional integration in and beyond Africa, including from success stories like ASEAN as well as from failures like the Free Trade Agreement of the Americas.

 An important new work for researchers and policymakers focusing on African trade and economic policy, and trade policy more generally.

 Amb.
 Albert Muchanga, Commissioner for Trade and Industry, African Union Commission

 Bringing about inclusive trade in Africa with the African Continental Free Trade Area

 Part I: Lessons Learned from Regional Integration in Africa and Beyond